 - Run the job.

 Figure: Job ResultsThis visual profile displays statistics across the entire dataset.
-Since the data volume of the entire dataset can be quite large, these stats can be approximations.
-After a visual profile has been created, you can access it again through its job card.
+Since the data volume of the entire dataset can be quite large, these stats may be approximations.
 See Job Results Page.